membraneframework/membrane_tutorials/videoroom/videoroom.md

       }
     };
   ```
   What we do here is that we are using methods aimed for leaving for both our MembraneWebRTC object and Phoenix's channel.
-Then we are calling the beforementioned ```this.socket.off(refs)``` method ([click here for documentation](https://hexdocs.pm/phoenix/js/#off)) - which means we are unregistering all the callbacks.
+Then we are calling the aforementioned ```this.socket.off(refs)``` method ([click here for documentation](https://hexdocs.pm/phoenix/js/#off)) - which means we are unregistering all the callbacks.
 The last thing we need to do it to empty references list.

   Let's leave constructor for a moment - we will fulfil it's implementation in a moment (we need to create MembraneWebRTC object which is a heart of our client's side system!).
   For now on let's focus on providing more things which might be useful while creating the room.
 Let's gather them in one method, called ```init()```.
-  We will be dealing with user media - so let's add a member fieldto hold a reference to our localStream (webRTC stream):
+  We will be dealing with user media - so let's add a member field to hold a reference to our localStream (webRTC stream):
   ```ts
   private localStream: MediaStream | undefined;
   ```